Start by clicking on "Fill out the template"

 How to use this document

 This document should be used for a franchisor about to enter into a business relationship with a new franchisee or for a franchisee looking for a document to present to a potential franchisor for agreement.
-In this document, you'll be able to enter pertinent identifying details, such as whether the parties are individuals or businesses, and their respective addresses and contact information.
-You will also input the most important characteristics of the agreement between the parties, like duration of the agreement, fee information, and even how the franchisor's branded marks and copyrights should be treated.
+In this document, pertinent identifying details will be included, such as whether the parties are individuals or businesses, and their respective addresses and contact information.
+Information on the most important characteristics of the agreement between the parties will also be included, like duration of the agreement, fee information, and even how the franchisor's branded marks and copyrights should be treated.

-You will be able to choose several specifications for how you want the agreement to be formed, including things like what obligations the franchisor owes the franchisee, if any.
+The parties will be able to choose several specifications for how the agreement should be formed, including things like what obligations the franchisor owes the franchisee, if any.
 This Franchise Agreement is a robust document that will help ensure the relationship between the franchisor and franchisee flows smoothly.

 Franchise agreements in the United States are subject to both Federal laws and specific state laws, which cover general contract principles like formation and mutual understanding.
 The Federal Trade Commission has a rule called The Franchise Rule, which covers certain disclosures which must be made to franchisee before the franchisee signs an agreement.
 There are several states which mandate The Franchise Rule, requiring notice, filing or registration of a franchisor's disclosure document, called a Franchise Disclosure Document.
 They are California, Connecticut, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Nebraska, New York, North Carolina, North Dakota, Rhode Island, Virginia, Washington, Wisconsin, Oregon, South Carolina, South Dakota, Texas, and Utah.
 The requirements in each of these states differ as to whether registration is required, or notice, or filing, and some may have additional specific requirements.